 1. Improved Performance

-Feedback can help individuals or teams improve their problem-solving skills and performance over time.
-By providing information about strengths and weaknesses, feedback can guide individuals to focus on areas that need improvement and develop new problem-solving strategies.
+Feedback can help individuals or teams improve their problem‑solving skills and performance over time.
+By providing information about strengths and weaknesses, feedback guides focus on areas that need improvement and encourages the development of new strategies.

 2. Innovation and Creativity